All About Landscaping and Groundskeeping Workers

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-There were about 1,197,900 jobs for Landscaping and Groundskeeping Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 1,197,900 jobs in the United States for Landscaping and Groundskeeping Worker.
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 135,200 new jobs for Landscaping and Groundskeeping Worker by 2026.
-There will be an estimated 163,000 positions for Landscaping & Groundskeeping Worker per year.
+The BLS estimates 163,000 yearly job openings in this field.

 The states with the most job growth for Landscaping & Groundskeeping Worker are Utah, Washington, and Nevada.
 Watch out if you plan on working in Illinois, Vermont, or Maine.
 These states have the worst job growth for this type of profession.